 Inspectors work for, and ultimately have, the best interests of AAA members at heart.
 Anne takes her position as an unbiased reviewer very seriously.

-What do you think about the AAA Diamond Rating system?
+What do you think about AAA Diamonds?
 Let us know in the comments below!